CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

     // ...
 }
 ```
-even though it relies on implicitly hoisting `loadTilesJson` to the top of the file.
+even though it relies on implicitly hoisting the `loadTilesJson` function to the top of the file.

-Cesium never relies on hoisting variables.

 ## Design